 In other words, institutions don’t need to keep making colleges some luxurious place and attract students based on the most amount of free stuff, plethora of food options, and other amenities that have no real bearing on the educational value.

 Unfortunately, attempts to lower tuition have gone in vain.
 Perhaps that’s because none of the attempts have been extreme enough to trigger change.
-Or perhaps that’s because the people who are attending college can afford the expense and know that they will not drop out simply due to tuition hikes.
+Or perhaps that’s because the people who are attending college can afford wealth management services and the expense and know that they will not drop out simply due to tuition hikes.
 Institutions are insidiously pushing the boundaries that students and their families are willing to accommodate.
 Unless the ability to stay in college were threatened by that 4% increase in tuition, nothing will happen.
 People will just accept it with some moans and groans, but ultimately be subdued by the inevitable.

 Of course it is not as though people don’t care.
 Rather, the price of higher education has grown to elicit the same type of response that politics does–a jaded, cynical attitude convinced that the entity at hand will be the death of the country but has endured with it for such a long time that the effort to change anything would probably cost far more personally.